-Limited to 5 prints, each signed and numbered by artist A K Nicholas
+Limited to 5 archival photographs, each signed and numbered by artist A K Nicholas

 Vaguely erotic, a single figure glides easily through an expanse of gemlike water ranging from sapphire to aquamarine.
 Deep hues and intense tones create intricate patterns that partly obscure the nude swimmer.
 Glints of pink accent the highlights on the ripples.
 The body radiates warm energy as she slips in and out through the surface of the cool water.
 I love working with water and other liquids.
 The ungovernable nature of liquid provides a balance between order and chaos; I can predict the general nature of the image, but the exact details are left to chance.
 A constantly moving mirror and lens, the liquid provides intricate visual surprises.